Miryeong1235/COMM2216-user-guide/docs/create_new_schema.md

 1. Close the popup window.<br/>
 <img src="../img/popup_close.png" width="80%">

-!!! success
+## Conclusion

 Now you successfully created a schema with a name you set.
 You can find your schema on schemas tab in the left column of MySQL workbench.